 Funded PhD position (EPSRC funding eligibility needed) Nonautonomous instability of climate models, Mathematics – Ref: 3912.
 Starts end Sept 2020, closing date for applications 29th May 2020.

 - MTH3019 Mathematics; History and Culture

 I am co-Director of Education for Mathematics at Exeter.
 I am also director of the MAGIC mathematics PhD taught course centre, a consortium of UK universities.

 Other Relevant Information

-I am Associate Editor for the journals "Chaos: An interdisciplinary journal of nonlinear science", "Dynamical Systems; an International Journal" and "Journal of Mathematical Neuroscience" and "Frontiers in Applied Mathematics and Statistics" and a member of the EPSRC peer review college.
+I am Associate Editor for the journals "Chaos: An interdisciplinary journal of nonlinear science", "Dynamical Systems; an International Journal", "Journal of Mathematical Neuroscience" and "Frontiers in Applied Mathematics and Statistics" and a member of the EPSRC peer review college.
 I served as Head of Mathematics and Computer Science at Exeter for the period 2010-2014.
-I was secretary for the European Dynamics Days 2001-2008 and am currently the advisory board for the SIAM activity group "Mathematics of Planet Earth" http://www.siam.org/activity/mpe/
+I was secretary for the European Dynamics Days 2001-2008 and am currently a member of the advisory board for the SIAM activity group "Mathematics of Planet Earth" http://www.siam.org/activity/mpe/

 Qualifications: MA (Camb), CAS (Camb), PhD (Warwick), Senior Fellow of Higher Education Academy